abourtnik/emojis-world/README.md

 ## Contributing

+**I search contributors for help me to complete and correct keywords for each emoji.
+This will allow for a better and more relevant search.**

+**You can find the complete list of emojis and associated keywords in [emojis.json](https://github.com/abourtnik/emojis-world/blob/master/scripts/emojis.json) file.**

 We encourage you to contribute to Emojis World !!
 Please check out the [Contributing to Emojis World guide](https://github.com/abourtnik/emojis-world/blob/master/contributing.md) for guidelines about how to proceed.
 Join us!

 Trying to report a possible security vulnerability in Emojis World ?
 Consider using email :